Supporting Children Through Divorce

 To submit this form by mail.

 Make a cashier's check, money order or personal check payable to the Chelan or Douglas County Clerk of Court.
 Payment is non-refundable.
-To register by mail, send this registration form with payment to:
+To register by mail, send this mail-registration form with payment to:

 Chelan County Clerk,